-Kali was unsure because he wasn't very familiar with English, until about four years ago.
+Kali was unsure because he wasn't very familiar with English until about four years ago.
 Then again, he wasn't that familiar with dance either.
-But now, he's mastered the very classical Bharatanatyam, as well as Karagattam, Thapattam and Oyilaatam, three ancient folk dances of Tamil Nadu.
-And, he's learnt all of them from the best in the business.
+But now he's mastered the very classical Bharatanatyam as well as Karagattam, Thapattam and Oyilaatam, three ancient folk dances of Tamil Nadu.
+And he's learnt all of them from the best in the business.

 His mother's house wasn't the pucca one it is today.
-It did badly even in Chennai's meagre monsoon, and the government then pitched in with a solid roof over their heads.
-Kali is grateful for that, just as he is, to every single person who has helped him live his dream.
+It did badly even in Chennai's usually meagre monsoon, and the government then pitched in with a solid roof over their heads.
+Kali is grateful for that, just as he is to every single person who has helped him live his dream.

 For a boy from a Tamil medium school, with little or no exposure to Bharatanatyam and classical music, Kalakshetra seemed very daunting in the beginning.
 The food was strictly vegetarian – lacking in the meat he was used to; and his stamina was appalling.
 "I was a fat boy then!"
 Kali laughs, and shows me how he used to dance, with his bottom stuck out, his feet splayed and his hands wonky.
-He was little better than any of the (many) foreigners on campus – he was only as culturally attuned as they were, and moreover, suffered from a serious inability to communicate in English.
+He was little better than any of the (many) foreign nationals on campus – he was only as culturally attuned as they were, and moreover, suffered from a serious inability to communicate in English.

 Now, Kali can identify ragas in a trice.
 At performances in the sacrosanct Rukmini Arangam, named after the legendary dancer and founder of Kalakshetra – Rukmini Devi Arundale – he guesses ragas and asks one of his many friends if he is right.
 He usually is.
 And his dance has come far from those inelegant, early days – his adavus (steps) are precise, and his baavam (expression) perfect.

 they had all come to Kalakshetra for his kutcheri.
-When I went up and congratulated Rajini, on Kali's splendid performance, he said, matter-of-factly, "We don't understand all this dancing.
+When I went up and congratulated Rajini on Kali's splendid performance, he said, matter-of-fact, "We don't understand all this dancing.
 We just sat here, outside.
 It's nice that you found it good".
 Kali had, by then, come out to see them.
 He hugged his mother, posed for photos with his family.
 But his friends were calling him for class photos.
 As he ran inside, he saw Kannan Kumar.
 He flung himself at his feet.
 His teacher picked him up by his sweaty shoulders and held him.
 There was much pride in the teacher's eyes, and much happiness in the student's.